ShatrovOA/dtFFT/README.md

 - executor_type - this argument specifies which external library should be used to create and execute 1d FFT plans.
 Default value is `DTFFT_EXECUTOR_NONE` which means that FFTs will not be executed.

 ### Execution
-When executing plan user must provide `execute_type` argument.
+When executing plan via `dtfft_execute` method user must provide `execute_type` argument.
 Two options are available: `DTFFT_TRANSPOSE_OUT` and `DTFFT_TRANSPOSE_IN`.
 First one assumes that incoming data is aligned in X direction (fastest) and return data aligned in Z direction.

-All plans require additional auxiliary buffer.
+All plans, except those created without FFT support, require additional auxiliary buffer.
 This buffer can be passed by user to `execute` method.
 If user do not provide such buffer during the first call to `execute`, necessary memory will be allocated internally and deallocated when user calls `destroy` method.

+*Warning*

+`dtfft_execute` almost always overwrites buffer `in`.
+If user requires to keep original values, he should copy them somewhere else.

+When executing plan `dtfft_transpose` method user must provide `transpose_type` argument.
+There 6 valid values that user can provide:
+  - `DTFFT_TRANSPOSE_X_TO_Y` - Transpose from Fortran X aligned to Fortran Y aligned
+  - `DTFFT_TRANSPOSE_Y_TO_X` - Transpose from Fortran Y aligned to Fortran X aligned
+  - `DTFFT_TRANSPOSE_Y_TO_Z` - Transpose from Fortran Y aligned to Fortran Z aligned
+  - `DTFFT_TRANSPOSE_Z_TO_Y` - Transpose from Fortran Z aligned to Fortran Y aligned
+  - `DTFFT_TRANSPOSE_X_TO_Z` - Transpose from Fortran X aligned to Fortran Z aligned (only possible with 3D slab decomposition when slab distributed in Z direction)
+  - `DTFFT_TRANSPOSE_Z_TO_X` - Transpose from Fortran Z aligned to Fortran X aligned (only possible with 3D slab decomposition when slab distributed in Z direction)

+Starting from `DTFFT_TRANSPOSE_Y_TO_Z` plan has to be in 3D.
+Both `DTFFT_TRANSPOSE_X_TO_Z` and `DTFFT_TRANSPOSE_Z_TO_X` requires that Z-slab optimization is enabled.
+To check one should call `dtfft_get_z_slab_enabled` in C and `plan%get_z_slab_enabled` in Fortran.

+*Warning*

+`dtfft_transpose` behaves differently in host and CUDA library builds.
+In a host build buffer `in` remains untouched by dtFFT.
+CUDA version almost always (for the exception of running on a singular GPU) overwrites this buffer.
+If user requires to keep original values, he should copy them somewhere else.

-For more detaled examples check out tests provided in ```tests/fortran``` folder.
+For more detaled examples check out tests provided in `tests/fortran` folder.
 ## Building library
 To build this library modern (2008+) Fortran compiler is required.
 This library successfully builds with gfortran-7 and above, ifort-18 and above.
 Currenly library can only be build using CMake.
 List of Cmake options can be found below: